Skip to main content

 If you have a weak immune system at the time of your first round of COVID-19 vaccination, you need 2 doses for your first round to give you better protection.

-Your doctor may also recommend an additional (third) dose to give you better protection.
-Talk to your hospital team or GP if you have a weak immune system and may need an additional dose.
+Your doctor may also recommend a third dose to give you better protection.
+Talk to your hospital team or GP if you have a weak immune system and may need a third dose.

-You should get an additional dose 8 weeks after your second dose.
+You should get a third dose 8 weeks after your second dose.
 But you can get it 4 weeks after your second dose if you need to be protected urgently.

 If you had COVID-19 after your second dose

-If your COVID-19 infection was more than 7 days after the second dose, you do not need to get an additional dose.
+If your COVID-19 infection was more than 7 days after the second vaccine dose, you do not need to get a third dose.
 You should still get your booster dose when they are being offered.

-If you get COVID-19 within 7 days of your second dose, you should get an additional dose 4 to 8 weeks after your COVID-19 infection.
-You only need this if an additional dose is recommended by your doctor or hospital team.
+If you get COVID-19 within 7 days of your second dose, you should get a third dose 4 to 8 weeks after your COVID-19 infection.
+You only need this if your doctor or hospital team recommends it.

 Weak immune system list